Ikenna1414/SQL-Project/cleaning_data.md

 The value for unit price is alot and could be in a different currency.
 Normalized it all by dividing by 1 million.

-I can see that product price and product unit price are same
+I can see that product price and product unit price (once normalized) are same.
+So I eliminated one of those columns.

 Queries: